 The continental buffet breakfast (included in the price; 7am—10.30am Monday—Sunday) is served in the clean and cosy L’Estaminet du Kelderke brasserie (open: 7am—11pm Monday—Sunday) on the ground floor — try and get a seat by the window for uninterrupted views of the Grand-Place.

 After check-in, you’re pretty much left to it.

 Backpackers splashing out on the unbeatable view, young couples who don’t mind rooms a little rough round the edges, and hard-up businesspeople.

-You’ll need to book well in advance if your stay coincides with the Tapis des Fleurs (see When to go to Brussels for dates) as the hotel is overrun with photographers using the rooms for their birds-eye view of the square.
+You’ll need to book well in advance if your stay coincides with the Tapis des Fleurs (see [node:174677] for dates) as the hotel is overrun with photographers using the rooms for their birds-eye view of the square.

 - Great views / scenery